BSc (Hons) Natural History (Including foundation year)

-The foundation route is designed for applicants who do not meet the admissions criteria for the Natural History degree.
+The foundation course is designed for applicants who do not meet the admissions criteria for the Natural History degree.
 You’ll start by completing a foundation year, which provides well structured support, allowing you to develop your scientific skills and knowledge.
-Following successful completion of the foundation year you will progress to the first year of the BSc (Hons) Natural History.
+Following successful completion of the foundation year, you will progress to the first year of the BSc (Hons) Natural History.